Nasibul/Analysis-on-Surgeries/README.md

 # Colonoscopy
-#The primary code is in solutions, which calls for the other scripts.
+#The primary code is in main, which calls for the other scripts.
 The database is located here:
 https://drive.google.com/file/d/1-HRWmdRpQQGE_CrmRo75GklAWVHFPKWx/view?usp=sharing